Home | Volume 48 | Article number 91

 Figures Up Down

-Figure 1: initial trauma: A) severe damage with soft tissue defect of the plantar, medial, and posterior sides of the left foot; B) bone exposure of the calcaneus after negative pressure wound therapy (NPWT); C) frontal X-ray view of the foot showing trans-metatarsal amputation of the hallux with bony exposure of the head of the first metatarsal (yellow arrow)
+Figure 1: initial trauma: A) severe damage with soft tissue defect of the plantar, medial, and posterior sides of the left foot; B) bone exposure of the calcaneus after negative pressure wound therapy; C) frontal X-ray view of the foot showing trans-metatarsal amputation of the hallux with bony exposure of the head of the first metatarsal (yellow arrow)

-Figure 3: (A, B) clinical exam of the shoulder at 1 month (note the absence of winging scapula)
+Figure 3: A, B) clinical exam of the shoulder at 1 month (note the absence of winging scapula)

 Figure 4: podoscopic exam, the black crosses represent the weight-bearing bony points and the green area represents the footprint: A) at 3 months; B) at 1 year (note the absence of anteromedial weight-bearing bony point at 1 month and its return at 1 year after surgery)

-Figure 5: (A, B) appearance of the foot and donor site at 1 year
+Figure 5: A, B) appearance of the foot and donor site at 1 year

-Figure 6: X-ray at 1 year: A) frontal view of both feet; B) weight-bearing lateral view of the left foot with measurement of foot statics parameters (DJIAN-ANNONIER angle in red, MEARY-TOMENO line in yellow, calcaneal slope in green, talocalcaneal divergence angle in blue.
-All measurements are normal)
+Figure 6: X-ray at 1 year: A) frontal view of both feet; B) weight-bearing lateral view of the left foot with measurement of foot statics parameters (Djian-Annonier angle in red, Méary-Toméno line in yellow, calcaneal slope in green, talocalcaneal divergence angle in blue, all measurements are normal)

 References Up Down